Angeliki Louvi PhD

 Associate Professor of Neurosurgery and of Neurobiology

-Our research is generally concerned with the study of molecular mechanisms governing the development of the vertebrate brain.
+Our research is generally concerned with the study of molecular mechanisms governing the development of the mammalian brain.
 We are particularly interested in addressing how the perturbation of basic biological mechanisms leads to clinically significant brain pathologies.
 Working closely with other research groups in the Yale Program on Neurogenetics, we study the molecular and cellular mechanisms underlying neurodevelopmental disorders associated with specific genetic lesions.
 Insight into these questions will shed light on fundamental neurodevelopmental processes and provide information relevant for the design of therapeutic approaches.

 Extensive Research Description